Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Model

 \section{Model}

 In this section, we introduce the model Hamiltonian of one-dimensional topological superconductor, the so-called Kitaev chain with the attractive interaction on neighboring bonds~\cite{Kitaev2001,Sela2011,Hassler2012,Katsura2015,Miao2017}.
-The model Hamiltonian with the open boundary condition (OBC) for the $N$-site system is defined by,
+The model Hamiltonian for the $L$-site system is defined by,

 where $c_j$, $c_j^\dag$, and $n_j$ denote annihilation, creation, and number operators of spinless fermion at $j$th site, respectively.
 In addition, the hopping integral, the superconducting pairing potential, and the Coulomb potential between neighboring sites are given by $t$, $\Del$, and $V$, respectively, with the chemical potential $\mu$.
+The boundary conditions (BCs) are introduced by $B$ and $B^\pri$: $B=B^\pri=0$ for the open boundary condition (OBC), $B=B^\pri=1$ for the periodic boundary condition (PBC), and $-B=B^\pri=1$ for the antiperiodic boundary condition (ABC).
 In this paper, we focus on the attractive region for the Coulomb potential $V>0$, to avoid the trivial phase of the repulsive region, where the translational symmetry is spontaneously broken~\cite{Hassler2012,Katsura2015,Miao2017}.
 Without the interaction, we can easily understand the topological invariant and the MZM, based on the one-particle picture (see \Secref{top} for the topological invariant and \Secref{MZM} for the MZM).
+Since the Kitaev chain has pair creation and annihilation terms [$\Del$ terms in \equref{Kitaev}], the total number of fermions $N=\sum_jn_j$ is not conserved.
+Instead, the fermion parity $\pF=\exp[\im\pi\sum_jn_j]=\pm 1$, i.e., whether the number of fermions is even or odd, is a good quantum number.

 The Kitaev chain mathematically corresponds to the $S=1/2$ XYZ spin chain,

 via the Jordan--Wigner (JW) transformation,

 The JW phase is defined by $\vphi_j=\pi\sum_{i=1}^{j-1}(S_i^z +\frac{1}{2})$ with the imaginary unit $\im=\sqrt{-1}$, and $S_j^\alp$ ($S_j^\pm$) represents the $\alp=x,y,z$ component of $S=1/2$ spin operator (the ladder operator of spin) at $j$th site with the natural unit $\hbar=1$.
 The anisotropic exchange interaction is denoted by $J_\alp$, and $h_z$ represents the magnetic field along $z$ axis.
 The coupling terms in the Kitaev chain and the XYZ spin chain have the following relations: